nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 C.H.I.P.
 Pro has a total of 27 GPIO pins ready for use:

 * 2 PWM
+	* pins 9 & 10
 * 3 input
+	* pins 39 - 41
 * 22 input/output

-The Linux kernel provides a simple [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt) to access GPIO from.

-* Pins 9 - 16, 21 - 25, 30 - 38 and 43 and 44 are I/Os.
-* Pins 39 - 41 are accessible as inputs.
+	* pins 11-16, 21-25, 30-38, 43 & 44

-* To see all the functions C.H.I.P.
+To see all the functions C.H.I.P.
 Pro pins offer check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro).

 ![pin out](images/Pro_Pinout.jpg)

 **Interacting with Sysfs**

+The Linux kernel provides a simple [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt) to access GPIO from.
 Depending on the image flashed to C.H.I.P.
 Pro, the commands used to interact with the sysfs interface will differ.
 If using the **Pro** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
 For example:

 **Pro**